 - They have multiple fleece-lined options for added warmth

-- The hoods have great brims for keeping out rain and snow and slush
+- The hoods have great brims for keeping out rain, snow and slush

 - The designs and colors are bright and fun